MrR0807/Notes/understanding-parquet-file.md

 * Devirtualization - from virtual pages to physical pages.
 * Materialization - from physical pages to storage devices.

 The order of the data does not matter in theory, it can be `John,26,1,1000,Adam,41,2,2000...` or `John,Adam,Even,1,2,3...`,  as long as we can find it efficiently and rebuild it back via what is called tuple reconstruction or recombination.
-In other words, when we get the sequence of bytes or 1D values, how do we rebuild it into a table.

 ### File Systems

-Columnar vs row store debate only makes sense when it is happening in the context of File Systems.
+Columnar vs row stores debate only makes sense when it is happening in the context of File Systems.
 Thus a little a bit of theory.

 The main purpose of computers is to create, manipulate, store, and retrieve data.
 A file system provides the machinery to support these tasks.
 At the highest level a file system is a way to organize, store, retrieve, and manage information on a permanent storage medium such as a disk[7].